Check Out Our Annual List of Amazing Homes . . . And Intriguing Options That Aren’t Budget-Busters

 The mansion has 23 bedrooms, four living rooms, and eight bathrooms, as well as four large foyers.
 Each floor has a grand reception room facing the water and rooms on either side have views of the Bosphorus.

 An elevator serves all the floors in addition to two staircases.
 Among the other features are a waterfront with a private pier, an observatory on the roof, and an enclosed garage for four cars.
+The castle’s “folklore” includes stories about a large marble sink in one of the reception rooms being turned on during important meetings to dissuade curious family and staff from eavesdropping.

 Currently, the house is occupied by the family matriarch, her daughter-in-law, and her granddaughter.
 The women live on separate floors with separate staff.